liesjacobs/WFE_practicals/practical1/understandinggradients.md

 In this exercise we will actually *use* data from earth engine to gain insight in a real-life question:
 How can we explain the remarkable gradient in land cover (and related agricultural practices) along the West-Coast of the USA (see slides 32-33 course 1)

+>WARNING: the codes below can look scary, but no worries: it is not the intention to be able to reproduce this: the goal here is to understand what GEE can do, and how to broad strokes of the code below works.